exercism/csharp/concepts/properties/about.md

 ```

 Non-public set accessors are also supported but a more common case is where
-the set accessor may be ommitted completely.
+the set accessor may be omitted completely.
 This is maybe because
 the value of the property is set in the class's constructor.

 ```csharp